akhanf/nnunet-fetalbrain/README.md

 Snakemake workflow for fetal bold brain segmentation

+If you don't have AFNI and FSL installed, you need to use the `--use-singularity` option when running `snakemake`.

 Training is best with a GPU, but inference can be done reasonably fast with CPU only.

 ### Step 1: Obtain a copy of this workflow